-To enquire about engaging Paul as a mentor - for you, your project, or your entire writing team - simply email using the form below.
+To enquire about engaging Paul as a mentor - for you, your project, or your entire writing team - simply email using the button below.

 Please introduce yourself and any other members of your writing team, and give some information about your project.

 Please be clear about how you would like Paul to assist; for example - in his capacity as a writer, composer, or director (or all of the above).
 Do also note that Paul will only take on a project to which he can be of use.

 Mentoring sessions will be scheduled by agreement, each session lasting between 1 and 2 hours.
 The sessions will be timetabled weekly or bi-weekly over a period of months dependent on the needs of the project.
 There is a minimum number of sessions that must be agreed in advance, and all mentoring sessions are subject to a signed contract and charged at an hourly rate, payable in advance.
 All mentoring sessions will be subject to Paul's availabilty, and are necessarily London based.
 International mentoring sessions can be arranged, carried out via Skpe or Facetime, and are subject to the same terms and conditions as London based sessions.